-b.
-Usual Frequency of Task: Up to twice daily.
+- b.
+Usual Frequency of Task: Up to twice daily. - c.
+Factors that Make Task Personal Care:

 PCWs may assist clients with the maintenance and appearance of their hair.
 Hair care within these limitations includes: shampooing with non-medicated shampoo or medicated shampoo that does not require a physician's prescription; and drying, combing, and styling of hair.